Approved by the Copyright Committee and the AALL Executive Board

 Multiple copying is limited under the Copyright Act and under these Guidelines.
-Section 108 of the Act (the Library Exemption) is restricted to single copies.
-There are, however, instances in which multiple copying might be considered fair use under §107.
+The Library Exemption is generally restricted to single copies.
+There are, however, instances in which multiple copying might be considered fair use under § 107 or exempt under § 108.

 3.1.1 Academic Law Libraries

 Under the Classroom Guidelines, nonprofit educational institutions may, under certain circumstances, make multiple copies of articles, book chapters, and portions of other copyrighted works for classroom use.
 The Classroom Guidelines restrict use to one term, and also impose tests such as brevity, spontaneity and cumulative effects.
 Scholars, librarians, and publishers agree that uses within the terms of the Classroom Guidelines are fair.

 The Classroom Guidelines were designed to cover uses in primary and secondary schools.
 However, in higher education, including nonprofit law school-sponsored continuing legal education programs, fair use should encompass copying beyond that which is permitted in the Classroom Guidelines.
 The word limitations in the Classroom Guidelines are problematic for legal education due to the length of most copyrightable legal documents and scholarship.